awscommunitydaycz/aws-community-day-cz/website/_2025/content/speakers/alessandro-volpicella/index.md

 I'm Sandro, a fullstack developer specialized in AWS & Serverless.
 I love building digital projects that solve real problems.

 Over the past few years, I've launched everything from weekend side projects to high-scale APIs handling 100 million monthly requests.
-I love building digital products, see sandrovolpicella.com/projects.
+I love building digital products, see [my projects](https://sandrovolpicella.com/projects)!

 I work as a freelance developer & consultant.
 If you need help with your web application or want to improve your Cloud Infrastructure, reach out, and let's chat about how I can help.